Towering Broadway director and producer Hal Prince dead

 “I’ve had theater ambitions all of my life,” he said in his memoir.
 “I cannot go back so far that I don’t remember where I wanted to work.”

-After a stint in the Army during the Korean War (he kept his dog-tags on his office desk), he returned to Broadway, serving as stage manager on Abbott’s 1953 production of “Wonderful Town,” starring Rosalind Russell.

-The following year, he started producing with Griffith.
-Their first venture, “The Pajama Game,” starring John Raitt and Janis Paige, was a big hit, running 1,063 performances.
-They followed in 1955 with another musical smash, “Damn Yankees,” featuring Gwen Verdon as the seductive Lola.
+Some of his first stabs at producing included “The Pajama Game,” starring John Raitt and Janis Paige, and another musical smash, “Damn Yankees,” featuring Gwen Verdon as the seductive Lola.

 In 1957, Prince did “West Side Story,” a modern-day version of “Romeo and Juliet” told against the backdrop of New York gang warfare.
 Directed and choreographed by Jerome Robbins and with a score by Bernstein and Sondheim, it, too, was acclaimed.